Co-production resources

 Community Mental Health Drug & Alcohol Research Network

-CMHDARN has partnered with a number of organisations and individuals to co-design resources to support meaningful co-designed and co-produced research.
-It aims to provide those with lived experience and researchers to become familiar with, and get started on research that uses co-design/production principles and practices.
+CMHDARN has partnered with various organisations to create resources supporting meaningful co-designed and co-produced research.
+These resources help those with lived experience and researchers get started with co-design/production principles and practices.

 To participate and share your lived experience, please complete the Expression of Interest to add your contact details to the confidential and secure network database.